MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 #### Scenario

-In this exercise, you will first install gulp using Node.
-You will then create a javascript file named gulpfile.
-After that you will write tasks in the gulpfile.
-Finally, you will write a watcher task to track for any changes occurring in Scripts folder files.
+In this exercise, you will first install gulp using npm.
+You will then create a JavaScript file named gulpfile.js.
+After that you will write tasks in the gulpfile.js file to bundle and minify JavaScript files.
+Finally, you will write a watcher task to track for any changes occurring in files which are located in the **Scripts** folder.

 The main tasks for this exercise are as follows: